 - Its operations are simple and easier.

 The applications of two stroke engine are as follows.

-- The applications of Two Stroke Engine are less in Automobiles due to the applications of four stroke engine.
+- The applications of Two Stroke Engine are less in Automobiles due to the advantages of four stroke engine.

 - Two Stroke Engines are used in Compressors (read what is a compressor) to develop high Power.

-- Two Stroke Engines are used at the places where the economy of mileage is negotiable and high power is necessary.
+- They are used at the places where the economy of mileage is negotiable and high power is necessary.

 Two Stroke Engine can able to generate great power than the four stroke engine but the economy and consumption of fuel are not as notable as four stroke engine.
 The efficiency of the two stroke engine is less.
 The construction is simpler but it is not as popular and usable as four stroke engine.
 But two stroke engines can be used in many places other than automobiles nowadays.
 It does have its significance and importance in its way of performance.